 Your body’s ability to handle stress depends significantly on the fuel you provide through your dietary choices.
 Certain foods support your nervous system and enhance your resilience, while others can amplify stress responses and deplete your energy reserves.

 Complex carbohydrates help stabilize blood sugar levels, preventing the energy crashes that often trigger stress responses.
 Choose whole grains, legumes, and vegetables that provide sustained energy throughout your demanding days.
-These foods support the production of serotonin, a neurotransmitter that promotes feelings of calm and well-being.
+These foods may support healthy serotonin levels, a neurotransmitter associated with feelings of calm and well-being.

 The timing of your meals also impacts your stress levels.
 Skipping meals or relying on caffeine and sugar for energy creates blood sugar fluctuations that your body interprets as stress.
-Regular, balanced meals provide the stable foundation your nervous system needs to function optimally.
-Creating Sacred Boundaries Between Work and Personal Time
+Regular, balanced meals may provide a stable foundation that supports your nervous system's optimal function.

 Creating Sacred Boundaries Between Work and Personal Time